 Dr. David J. Rosen is the president of Newsome Associates in Jamaica Plain, Massachusetts.
 He is the editor of the COABE journal Web Scan column, a long-time active member in and now moderator of the LINCS Technology and Learning community of practice, the author of the adult literacy education blog davidjrosen.wordpress.com, and the author of a new adult educator’s guide to blended learning, entitled Blended Learning for the Adult Education Classroom.
 He can be reached at firstname.lastname@example.org.

 Diana Satin has a master’s degree in intercultural relations with a specialization in teaching ESOL.
 She has worked in the field of adult basic education since 1994 as a classroom teacher, staff development coordinator, curriculum developer, and published author on topics related to technology integration.
 (See Learning Computers, Speaking English and Project Care.)
 Diana designs online learning courses and is currently a distance-learning instructor for several ESOL programs.
 In her work as an educational consultant, she specializes in technology integration and blended learning approaches, most recently seen in the promising practice Hybrid Career Readiness Program for English Language Learners with College Degrees.

-Karisa Tashjian serves as the director of the Rhode Island Family Literacy Initiative and ALL Access.
+Karisa Tashjian serves as the Director of Education for the Providence Public Library and the Rhode Island Family Literacy Initiative.
 She also serves as a member of the Rhode Island Department of Education’s Technology Advisory Committee for Adult Education and is a board member of the New England Literacy Resource Center.
 She previously served as a technology coordinator at an independent school in Virginia.
 A native of Pennsylvania, she has a MEd in ESL and social studies from George Washington University and a BA from Clark University.